Levminer/website/posts/tauri-vs-electron.md

 Architecture

-The Tauri app is using more modern staff.
+My Tauri app is using more modern stack.
 The build tool is Parcel, the framework is Svelte, and of course TypeScript instead of JavaScript.
 The styling is done with TailwindCSS.

 ## Comparison